Keep Your Car in Chapter 13 Bankruptcy: What You Need to Know

 Key Takeaways

-• Chapter 13 bankruptcy allows you to keep your car while reorganizing your debts
+• Chapter 13 bankruptcy allows individuals to keep their car while reorganizing debts.

-• You can continue regular payments, use a cramdown to reduce the loan balance, or redeem the car by paying its current value
+• Options for retaining a car include continuing regular payments, using a cramdown to reduce loan balance, or redeeming the car by paying its current value.

-• Your car payments can be included in the 3-5 year Chapter 13 repayment plan
+• Car payments are incorporated into the 3-5 year Chapter 13 repayment plan.

-• Challenges include meeting plan payments and dealing with negative equity
+• Challenges include meeting payment obligations and handling negative equity.

-• Consult with a bankruptcy attorney to determine the best option for your specific situation
+• Consulting with a bankruptcy attorney can help determine the best option for your situation.

 Understanding Chapter 13 Bankruptcy